At 92, long-retired Saint Paul Seminary alumnus Siebenaler still active in priestly ministry

 Fr.
 Martin Siebenaler, left, is a 2024 Saint Paul Seminary Distinguished Alumni Award recipient.

 1959 Saint Paul Seminary alumnus Fr.
-Martin Siebenaler will receive the seminary’s Distinguished Alumni Award on Sept.
+Martin Siebenaler received the seminary’s Distinguished Alumni Award on Sept.
 24 — his 92nd birthday.

 Briefly

-• Siebenaler will receive The Saint Paul Seminary’s Distinguished Alumni Award on September 24, his 92nd birthday, recognizing his enduring contributions to the Church.
+• Siebenaler received The Saint Paul Seminary’s Distinguished Alumni Award on September 24, his 92nd birthday, recognizing his enduring contributions to the Church.

 • Siebenaler cherishes the shared priesthood with his brothers and credits The Saint Paul Seminary for shaping his spiritual and pastoral identity.